obulka/blink_fog_3d/README.md

 You can also pass a depth AOV to the node to create holdouts.

+### New in Version 1.5.0

+- Changed the `y ramp` to a `planar ramp`
+  - allows you to specify a plane of noise with a falloff on either side
+  - the plane is specified by a point and normal, allowing any arbitrary direction/positioning of the noise plane

 ### New in Version 1.4.0

 - Added a `y ramp` knob to vary the noise density along the y-axis in worldspace